Generalization error of min-norm interpolators in transfer learning: Model Shift

 \end{prop}

-The above proposition, along with our results of model shift (Theorem \ref{thm:model_shift} and Proposition \ref{prop:single_interpolator_risk_isotropic}), allow us to characterize when pooled min-$\ell_2$-norm interpolator yields lower risk than the target-only min-$\ell_2$-norm interpolator, i.e. when data pooling leads to positive/negative transfer:
+The above proposition, along with our results on model shift (Theorem \ref{thm:model_shift} and Corollary \ref{cor:model_shift_isotropic}), allows us to characterize when pooled min-$\ell_2$-norm interpolator yields lower risk than the target-only min-$\ell_2$-norm interpolator, i.e. when data pooling leads to positive/negative transfer: